mariacherifa/mariacherifa.github.io/_posts/2026-05-29-DPO-safety-FT.md

 \mathcal{Y}
 $$

-denote the set of possible responses.
-In a safety-sensitive setting, we can think of this set as being divided into two regions:
+be the set of possible responses.
+In a safety-sensitive setting, we can introduce a subset

 $$
 \mathcal{Y}_{\mathrm{safe}}(u)